distanceworkshops/distanceworkshops.github.io/intro-apr-2021.md

 - point transects
 - survey design
 - detection function models
-  - model selection
-- estimation of uncertainty
+- estimation of uncertainty and its sources
-  - identifying sources of uncertainty in estimates
 - geographic stratification for variance reduction
-- indirect surveys
-  - dung or nest surveys and use of multipliers
+- indirect (dung or nest) surveys
+- assessing effect of habitat factors on transect-level animal density (new for 2021)

 ## Prerequisites
-You should have some familiarity with the R programming language; however code will be provided for running the 9 exercises in the workshop.
+You should have some familiarity, not necessarily proficiency, with the R programming language; however code will be provided for running the 9 exercises in the workshop.

 ## Registration and Payment
-The Registration Fee is 215.00 GBP
+The registration fee is 215 GBP

 ### Registration
-The registration deadline is **23 March 2021** payment must be received by that time to secure your place in the workshop.
+The registration deadline is **23 March 2021**.

 ### Payment
 Payment should be made using the online store at the University of St Andrews.